-Advanced Courses are defined as courses taken

-after the completion of all graduation requirements in the respective subject area(s).
+Advanced Courses are defined as courses taken after the completion of all graduation requirements after the completion of all graduation requirements in the respective subject area(s).
 Only such courses as defined previously are eligible to be taken as PASS/FAIL.
 For example, Pre-Calculus does not qualify as an Advanced Course if it is a student's fourth math course.
 However, it may be taken PASS/FAIL if the student already has four other math credits.